emacsmirror/hyperdrive/README.md

 record resolved to, so that peers can use the stored public key itself for subsequent connections.

+### Bookmark a hyperdrive

+You can use the built-in `bookmark-set` and `bookmark-jump` functions to store and jump to a hyperdrive file or directory.

 ### Upload files from your filesystem

 TODO: Uploading files from the filesystem has not been reimplemented since the upgrade to the latest version of hyper-gateway.